hereldar/php-date-times/docs/reference/local-date-time.md

 public function minute(): int;
 ```

-Returns the minute of the hour.
+Returns the minute of the hour, from 0 to 59.

-@return int<0, 59>

 ### second